Meriter Wisconsin Heart 2601 W. Beltline Hwy., Suite 200 Madison, WI 53713 (608) 417-2100

 If you experience one or more short, sudden losses of consciousness, a referral to the Meriter Heart & Vascular Syncope Center can help provide answers.
-A common problem, syncope accounts for three percent of emergency room visits and six percent of hospital admissions nationwide.
-In some patients, syncope can indicate a more serious underlying cardiovascular condition and be the only sign of cardiac arrest.
-Depending on your condition, our team of specialists may determine an electrocardiogram, stress test, Holter monitor, tilt table test, echocardiogram or other procedure is needed to rule out cardiac problems.
+In some individuals, syncope can indicate a more serious underlying cardiovascular condition and be the only sign of cardiac arrest.
+Depending on your condition, our team of specialists may decide an electrocardiogram, stress test, Holter monitor, tilt table test, echocardiogram or other procedure is needed to rule out cardiac problems.

 Implanted Cardiac Devices

-Every year, more than one-third of a million Americans receive a permanent pacemaker or implantable cardioverter defibrillator (ICD), which can offer a longer and better quality of life.
-Many of those implanted in the Madison area have been at the skilled hands of the electrophysiology specialists at Meriter Heart & Vascular.
-Permanent Pacemaker Implantation – A pacemaker is a sophisticated electronic device that is implanted in your heart to analyze how it is functioning and when necessary, send electrical signals to correct any rhythm abnormalities.
+A permanent pacemaker or implantable cardioverter defibrillator (ICD) can offer a longer and better quality of life.
+Many of those implanted in the Madison-area have been at the skilled hands of the electrophysiology specialists at Meriter Heart & Vascular.
+Permanent Pacemaker Implantation A pacemaker is a sophisticated electronic device that is implanted in your heart to analyze how it is functioning and when necessary, send electrical signals to correct any rhythm abnormalities.

 The Cardiac Device Clinic

-The Device Clinic is staffed with specialty trained nurses and cardiac technicians who provide follow-up care to hundreds of area patients with pacemakers and ICDs to assess the outcome of treatment, optimize the functioning of each device and identify malfunctions at the earliest possible stage.
-Before being discharged from the hospital following an implant, our nurses provide one-on-one education for you and your family to ensure a healthy adjustment to living with a device.
+Our Cardiac Device Clinic is staffed with specialists who provide follow-up care to thousands of area patients with pacemakers and ICDs to assess the outcome of treatment, optimize the functioning of each device and identify malfunctions at the earliest possible stage.
+Before being discharged from the hospital following an implant, our care team provides one-on-one education for you and your family to ensure a healthy adjustment to living with a device.

 Cardiac Resynchronization Therapy